-NARFE’s Jessica Klement and Sean Reilly and Stephen Losey from the Federal Times, will discuss pending legislation on Capitol Hill, that affects federal workers.
-March 20, 2013
+NARFE legislative director Jessica Klement and Sean Reilly from the Federal Times will discuss several bills pending in Congress that would affect federal workers and retirees.
+August 7, 2013

-Bill Bransford hosts a roundtable discussion of how teleworking can benefit your agency.
-February 8, 2013
+Bill Bransford hosts a roundtable discussion of the upcoming Federal Dispute Resolution Conference.
+July 12, 2013

 After two weeks of deliberation and analysis of agency resources, the Equal Employment Opportunity Commission has decided to cancel its second phase of furloughs.

 Thousands of federal employees at four separate government agencies are required to take an unpaid furlough day July 5.
 Meanwhile, employees at two government agencies could see a diminished impact of furloughs.

 NARFE legislative director Jessica Klement and Federal Times writer Stephen Losey, join host Mike Causey to talk about the self-plus-one health plan option and the chained CPI.
 July 3, 2013 (This show originally aired May 29, 2013)

 The No. 1 complaint people have after retiring is how long it takes them to get the first full annuity payment.
 Depending on a lot of things it can take anywhere from a couple of months to more than a year.

 Tony Vergnetti will hows a roundtable discussion of federal insurance benefits and what you can do to fill any holes in your coverage.
 June 21, 2013

 Cathy Sanz and Janice Ayala, from Women in Law Enforcement will talk about the work being done by the organization, and the challenges facing female law enforcement officers.
 June 7, 2013